-The stomach contains a strong acid, hydrochloric acid, to help with the efficient digestion of food and to protect against undesirable microbes such as bacteria.1
+The stomach contains a strong acid - hydrochloric acid - to help break down food and protect against pathogens such as bacteria.

-The lining of the stomach is specially adapted to produce this acid, and also to protect the digestive organ against its own corrosive secretion, but the higher gut is not protected from this acid.
+The lining of the stomach is specially adapted to protect it from the powerful acid, but the esophagus is not protected.

-A ring of muscle - the gastroesophageal sphincter - normally protects the esophagus from the contents of the stomach by acting as a valve that lets food into the stomach but not back up into the esophagus.2 When this valve fails and stomach contents are regurgitated into the esophagus, the symptoms of acid reflex are felt, such as heartburn.
-This is also known as pyrosis or acid indigestion.
+A ring of muscle - the gastroesophageal sphincter - normally acts as a valve that lets food into the stomach but not back up into the esophagus.
+When this valve fails, and stomach contents are regurgitated into the esophagus, the symptoms of acid reflux are felt, such as heartburn.

-Exact figures vary but acid reflux is considered very common, and diseases resulting from acid reflux are the most common gut complaint seen by US hospital departments.3
+Exact figures vary but acid reflux is considered very common, and diseases resulting from acid reflux are the most common gut complaint seen by United States hospital departments.

-The American College of Gastroenterology says that over 60 million Americans experience heartburn at least once a month, and at least 15 million as often as daily.4
+The American College of Gastroenterology says that over 60 million Americans experience heartburn at least once a month, and at least 15 million as often as daily.

-Gastroesophageal reflux disease has the highest burden in western countries, affecting an estimated 20-30% of the population.5 Americans are especially prone to GERD,6 likely due to a higher prevalence of several lifestyle risk factors, which are explored below.
+Gastroesophageal reflux disease has the highest rates in western countries, affecting an estimated 20-30 percent of the population.

 We all may experience acid reflux occasionally, often associated with certain food and drink.
-Recurrent acid reflux that leads to disease has other causes and risk factors, and is termed gastroesophageal reflux disease (GERD or GORD).
+Recurrent acid reflux that leads to disease has other causes and risk factors and is termed gastroesophageal reflux disease (GERD).

-Gastroesophageal reflux disease is seen in people of all ages, sometimes for unknown reasons (idiopathic).7 Often the cause is attributable to a lifestyle factor, but it can also be due to causes that cannot always be prevented.
+Gastroesophageal reflux disease is seen in people of all ages, sometimes for unknown reasons (idiopathic).
+Often, the cause is attributable to a lifestyle factor, but it can also be due to causes that cannot always be prevented.

 - Smoking (active or passive)